So, then which one’s better for your business so you don’t make any costly mistakes?

-Adwords: (now known as Google Ads) also referred to as ‘Google Adwords’, is the online advertising platform developed by Google.
+Adwords: (now known as Google Ads), also called ‘Google Adwords’, does Google develop the online advertising platform.

-Carousel ads: An online advertisement which shows multiple images and has a call to action link.
+Carousel ads: An online advertisement showing multiple images and a call to action link.

 CPC: Cost Per Click advertising (also known as PPC) internet advertising model used to direct traffic to websites, in which an advertiser pays a publisher when the ad gets clicked on.

 Facebook Ads: (Facebook Advertising) Refers to all types of advertisements on Facebook and

 Facebook News Feed: The feature on Facebook where users view all posted content and advertisements.